Hay is an essential part of your guinea pig’s diet. In fact, hay should consist of 80% of your guinea pig’s daily food intake.

 Meadow hay is another suitable choice to feed your guinea pigs.
 Meadow hay consists of long strands of grass hay, along with various other plants, flowers, leaves, seed heads, and stems that grow alongside the hay in the meadow.
 Guinea pigs that love foraging and variety often love meadow hay.

 Can Guinea Pigs Eat Alfalfa Hay?

 Alfalfa hay has a higher calcium content than other types of hay.
-For this reason, it should only be fed to guinea pigs under 6 months, or to pregnant/nursing moms that require extra calcium.
-If adult guinea pigs have too much calcium in their diet, they may develop bladder stones, which often require surgery to remove.
+For this reason, it should only be fed to guinea pigs under 6 months, or to pregnant/nursing moms that can use the extra calcium.
+If adult guinea pigs have too much calcium in their diet, they can develop bladder stones, which often require surgery to remove.

 Can Guinea Pigs Eat Bermuda Hay?

 Bermuda hay is a good, albeit less common, hay choice for guinea pigs.
 Bermuda hay is nutritious for guinea pigs, with a high fiber content.
 However, it is slightly higher in calcium than timothy and orchard grass hay.
 Therefore, it may not be a good choice for guinea pigs that are prone to bladder stones.

 Bermuda hay can be good to mix in with other hays for more variety.
 If you feed this hay exclusively, keep an eye out for powdery dried white pee spots in your guinea pig’s cage.
 If you see these, it means your guinea pig has too much calcium in their diet and you may want to switch to some lower-calcium foods.